nextbreakpoint/common/README.md

 # Try

-Try is a functional API for dealing with exceptions in Java language.
+Try implements a functional API for dealing with exceptions in Java language.

 Try helps to handle checked or unchecked exceptions in Java 8.